aws-samples/automated-security-helper-pipeline/README.md

 1. Push your code into the CodeCommit repository
 2. Wait
 3. Review the report stored in S3
-4. You will get a SecurityHub alert in case the scan will fail.
+4. You will get a SecurityHub alert in case the scan will fail

 ## Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.